Doctors Note Logo

 • If you have hormone-sensitive conditions, thyroid issues or serious health concerns, consult a healthcare provider before use.

-• For lingering erection problems, pain or other red-flag symptoms, use a free, online symptom check and schedule a doctor’s visit promptly.
+• For lingering erection problems, pain or other red-flag symptoms, check your symptoms for male infertility to better understand what might be going on, then schedule a doctor's visit promptly.

 Experimenting with maca root can be a low-risk way to explore natural support for sexual health, but it's no substitute for medical care when ED or related issues persist.
 Keep communication open with your partner and your doctor, and make informed choices that prioritize both pleasure and safety.